 Things went downhill carb-wise after that.
 We split one cheese and one chicken empanada, which were soft and delicious.
 Then we ordered guacamole, which was fabulously fresh and dusted with cojita cheese and unfortunately accompanied by light and crispy taro chips.

 The carb craze continued at Cuba Libre’s bar, with good chicken croquetas and great Cuban sandwich spring rolls.
 But the main reason we were there was the fire-roasted vegetable platter’s fantastic array, from artichokes to zucchini, accompanied by generous creamy goat cheese, in which I indulged, and equally generous bread, of which I took three nibbles.
 So I sandwiched our double dinner with healthy choices; it was just everything in the middle that was over the top.

 We stopped in the casino to play a little before stepping back onto the Boardwalk–and into pelting sleet.
 So we took our first ride in one of Atlantic City’s rolling chairs, basically a plastic-enclosed rickshaw hand-pushed by a young man who can probably consume as many carbs as he wants.
 They’re a slice of the City’s history, beginning in the 1880s, cheaper and less messy than horses, and still a familiar feature more than a century later.
 I loved the fun and fresh feeling of rolling along the Boardwalk.

 Back at Caesars, we played a little slots before bed.
-By morning the weather had cleared and we went for our last stroll along the Boardwalk before leaving for our smooth ferry ride back to Delaware.
+By morning the weather had cleared and we went for our last stroll along Atlantic City’s iconic Boardwalk before leaving for our smooth ferry ride back to Delaware.